 - Federal Court of Australia

-The Courts Administration Legislation Amendment Act 2016 (Cth) established the Federal Court entity, however each court continues to maintains its distinct statutory identity, with separate functions and judicial independence.
+The Courts Administration Legislation Amendment Act 2016 (Cth) external link established the Federal Court entity, however each court continues to maintains its distinct statutory identity, with separate functions and judicial independence.

 Employees are covered by the Federal Court of Australia Enterprise Agreement 2018–2021.
 There are different arrangements in place for senior executive service employees’ remuneration and other conditions.